2004 Champagne Laurent-Perrier, Alexandra, Grande Cuvée Rosé, Brut

 Laurent Perrier

-Laurent Perrier was founded by André Michel Pierlot in 1812 but it is the Nonancourt family who made it the famous Champagne house it is today.
-Bernard de Nonancourt created Laurent-Perrier’s house style centred on freshness, finesse and elegance.
-Lucie Pereyre is now the 4th generation dedicated to Grand Siècle.
+Laurent Perrier was founded by André-Michel Pierlot in 1812 in the village of Tours-sur-Marne.
+However, it was the Nonancourt family who made this the famous Champagne House it is today.
+Bernard de Nonancourt, a veteran of the Second World War, took charge of the firm aged just 28.
+He is credited with creating Laurent-Perrier’s house style, centred on freshness, finesse and elegance.
+Today, Lucie Pereyre de Nonancourt is the fourth generation of the family here.

 Rosé wines are produced by leaving the juice of red grapes to macerate on their skins for a brief time to extract pigments (natural colourings).
 However, Rosé Champagne is notable in that it is produced by the addition of a small percentage of red wine – usually Pinot Noir from the village of Bouzy – during blending.